Boston Medical Center’s Summer Volunteer Program application is now open for 2020.

 - Pediatric Playspace: ENT Clinic

-Can I participate in the Summer Program if I am not 16 or 17 years of age?
+Can I participate in the Summer Program if I am not entering my junior or senior year of high school?

 I have a particular area of interest that I do not see listed above as a volunteer role.
 Can I volunteer somewhere else?